– Day one

 Although the place could use a lot of organisational improvements, it is still stunning!
 It is a massive archaeological site with triumphal arches, columns and old temples.
 However, my advice here is again – take a guide.
-It would be much easier to navigate and to learn the history of it.
+We made a mistake of getting there without buying the tickets in advance.
+But, it would also make such a difference if we would visit it on a guided tour.

 Afternoon in Trastevere

-As a huge fan of ice cream, I didn’t want to miss the opportunity of tasting some of the best gelato in the world either.
-We went to an excellent biological patisserie (looks like biological is very popular in Rome at the moment, because we found a lot of places like that one) where I treated myself with a scoop of ginger-honey gelato that was delicious!
-I am really craving for it right now…
+As a huge fan of ice cream, I didn’t want to miss the opportunity to try some gelato during our four days in Rome.
+We went to an excellent biological patisserie at Trastevere (looks like biological is very popular in Rome at the moment, because we found a lot of places like that one) where I treated myself with a scoop of ginger-honey gelato that was delicious!
+Well, I am really craving for it right now…

 It was a beautiful sunny afternoon, so after the ice cream stop, we took a walk alongside the Tiber River.
 There are so many beautiful buildings next to it with the Castel Sant’Angelo being my favourite.
-The bridge in front of it with all those sculptures of angels would be a perfect setting for some thriller movie.
+The bridge in front of it with all those sculptures of angels is just stunning, and it would make a perfect setting for some exciting thriller movie.

-With a combination of beautiful Roman architecture and a golden sunset hour, we couldn’t resist taking out our cameras and try to capture this beauty.
+With a combination of beautiful Roman architecture and golden hour, we couldn’t resist taking our cameras out and trying to capture that beauty.
 We definitely understood why Rome is called the Eternal City.

 # – Day four

-It was our last day in Rome, and since we had a few hours left before catching our flight, we meet the Angel Tours again to join their short tour in Pantheon.
-I believe everyone knows this building, but I started to look to it with a new pair of eyes after our guide explained its architecture, symbolism and significance.
-It’s absolutely a magical place.
+It was our last day in Rome, and since we had a few hours left before catching our flight, we meet the Angel Tours again to join their short free Pantheon tour.
+I believe everyone knows that building well, but I started to look at it with a new pair of eyes after our guide explained its architecture, symbolism and significance.
+It’s such a magical place.